geeklicantropo/Weather-Forecast-and-Analysis-JOJO-/README.md

 * python3 Scripts/data_concatenation.py (and wait for it to finish)

 # How to make predictions?
+1. First run data splitting:
+* Run the command python3 Scripts/climate_prediction/src/data_processing/split_data.py

+2. Then run data processing:
+* Run the command python3 Scripts/climate_prediction/process_data.py

+3. Only then, run the predictions:
-Run the command python3 Scripts/climate_prediction/main.py
+* Run the command python3 Scripts/climate_prediction/main.py